-Some defendants face unaffordable payments that vastly exceed the cost of the original ticket, multiple warrants for their arrest, and even jail time.
+Some defendants face unaffordable payments that vastly exceed the cost of the original ticket.
+They can also face multiple warrants for their arrest and even jail time.
 The U.S. Supreme Court has required due process and equal protections in such cases for defendants with low incomes.
 However, many courts have not provided meaningful consideration of an individual’s ability to pay when imposing or collecting fines and fees.
 The harm from these court practices falls disproportionately on communities of color and people living in low-income neighborhoods.
-Municipalities that rely heavily on revenue from fines and fees have a higher-than-average share of African American and Latino residents.
+Municipalities that rely heavily on revenue from fines and fees have a higher-than-average share of Black and Hispanic/Latino residents.
 In addition, according to the Commission on Civil Rights, residents living in the poorest zip codes of a city account for the vast majority of traffic infractions.

-In 2020, some 11 million people had their driver’s license suspended because they could not afford excessive fines and fees for minor infractions.
-This can be particularly harmful for older adults.
+In 2020, some 11 million people had their driver’s licenses suspended because they could not afford excessive fines and fees for minor infractions.
+This can be particularly harmful to older adults.
 With a suspended license, they may not be able to get to medical appointments or socialize with friends and family.
 As a result, they often prioritize paying off these legal obligations to their own detriment.
 It can leave them with a lack of funds for necessities such as food, medical care, rent, and utilities.

 The Department of Justice (DOJ) has created seven principles on court practices related to fines and fees.
-These include conducting indigency determinations and not using arrest warrants and driver license suspensions as a means to coerce payment of court debt.
+These include conducting indigency determinations and not using arrest warrants and driver's license suspensions as a means to coerce payment of court debt.
 DOJ also funded the Conference of State Court Administrators and the National Center of State Courts to establish the National Task Force on Fines, Fees, and Bail Practices.